-This three-part **workshop intensive explores some of the essential technologies of Black resistance theory and/as praxis of radical organizing (cooperative economic thought and practice, blues theory, self-preservation defense).
+This workshop intensive contemplates some of the essential technologies of Black resistance theory and/as praxis of radical organizing (cooperative economic thought and practice, blues theory, self-preservation defense).
 Beginning with the memory of Fannie Lou Hamer, and centered in the south, this syllabus topic examines key players, strategies, and outcomes which gave political form and function to Black life.
 From education policy to police reforms, from voting rights to environmental justice, governmental policies were either shaped in, or significantly informed by Black radical movements.
 Using archival media and historic documentation we will look anew on the southern Black Freedom Struggle.

 Letter from a Birmingham Jail

-Focusing on Dr. King's Letter from a Birmingham Jail this four-part workshop considers the power of nonviolent direct action as an instrument to abolish unjust laws.
+Focusing on Dr. King's Letter from a Birmingham Jail this workshop intensive considers the power of nonviolent direct action as an instrument to abolish unjust laws.
 This workshop invites students to reflect on the concept of nonviolence as an instrument of social change.
 Students will be provided the opportunity to analyze primary source documents and discuss principles of social justice transformation in the past and present.

-This three-part workshop moves past the deceptive narrative of Rosa Parks as a tired seamstress to critically engage students with the key players of the Montgomery Bus Boycott and the sophisticated and daring organizing necessary for victory.
+This workshop moves past the deceptive narrative of Rosa Parks as a tired seamstress to critically engage students with the key players of the Montgomery Bus Boycott and the sophisticated and daring organizing necessary for victory.

 #AssataTaughtMe: An Essential Study

-This four-session reading group engages an intensive examination of Assata Shakur’s intellectual life and the ideological framework informing her political thought.
+This reading group engages an intensive examination of Assata Shakur’s intellectual life and the ideological framework informing her political thought.
 Particularly, our focus is centered in the development of Shakur’s philosophy on liberation for Black people and what she sees as the conditions necessary to achieve it.

-(Required Text: Assata: An Autobiography)
+[Required Text: Assata: An Autobiography]